FAE Alumni

 Dr. Mason Meers

-• Professor and Chair of Biology, Department of Biology, The University of Tampa, FL
+• Professor, Department of Biology, University of Tampa, Tampa, FL

 • Ph.D., 2000 - Evolution of the crocodylian forelimb: anatomy, biomechanics and functional morphology

-• Assistant Professor in the Department of Cell Biology and Anatomy, Louisiana State University Health Sciences Center New Orleans, LA.
+• Associate Professor, Department of Cell Biology and Anatomy, Louisiana State University Health Sciences Center, New Orleans, LA.

 • Ph.D., 2004 - A reexamination of Lipotyphla and Afrotheria using both molecular and morphological analyses